 When you enter university, the social atmosphere and working environment are very different from high school.
 If you have done a high level of work in one or two areas that you plan to study or continue with for personal reasons, you will find college to be easier and you will have more than one option for building a career later.

 How do you get involved and build your résumé?

 There are two fairly easy answers to this question.
 The easiest way is to think of something you want to do and see if something is available in your school or the area you live in.
 And if you can’t find the thing you most want to do?

-One thing that anyone can do in their spare time is learning to code.
+One thing that anyone can do in their spare time is learn to code.
 Information technology (or IT) is an in-demand skill set required by people in every field.
-Whether you are going into the humanities, arts, science, or business, everyone needs web designers and people who know how to make digital technology better.
+Whether you are going into the humanities, arts, science, or business, every industry needs web designers and people who know how to make digital technology better.

 There are many free, open-source resources on the web that you can use to teach yourself to code.
 The Hour of Code movement, for instance, features thousands of companies from around the world coming together to provide coding tutorials.
 No matter how old you are, or what your interests are, you can learn to code everything from video games to smartphone applications.

 For the achievement portion of your résumé, universities essentially want to know how deeply you explored an activity.
 Need more ideas?
 Consider these questions:

 - Have you taken ballet classes?

 - Were you in a theatrical or musical performance?

 - Did you win an award at a national or regional recital or did you perform at a nationally-recognized concert hall?